RockingChewee/js-dev-env-demo/README.md

   heroku -v
   oc version
   ```
-  > Corporate OpenShift shows an error after the line with the version, but this is expected.
+  > Corporate OpenShift instance may show an error after the line with the version, but this is expected.

 Git repository access setup